 Revenue and impairment have been the most common areas of FRC inspection findings for several consecutive years.
 That didn’t change in 2024/25.

-For revenue (scoped into inspections at virtually every firm), specific issues included shortcomings in contract accounting, substantive analytical procedures, and sales rebates and cut-off testing.
+For revenue (scoped into inspections at virtually every firm), findings appeared as key or other findings in 20% of inspections where the area was in scope (down from 31% in 2023/24).
+Specific issues included shortcomings in contract accounting, substantive analytical procedures, sales rebates and cut-off testing.
 ISA 315.26 requires the auditor to identify risks of material misstatement at the assertion level.
 Revenue recognition assertions (occurrence, completeness, accuracy, cut-off) remain the area where FRC inspectors most frequently find insufficient work.

-For impairment of non-current assets, weaknesses centred on evaluation of key assumptions and the challenge of management's models.
-Under IAS 36.33, the auditor must evaluate the reasonableness of assumptions used in discounted cash flow models.
-When the assumptions aren't challenged, the impairment test is a rubber stamp.
+Impairment of non-current assets appeared as a finding in 38% of scoped inspections (down from 48%).
+Weaknesses centred on evaluation of key assumptions and the challenge of management’s models.
+Under IAS 36.33 , the auditor must evaluate the reasonableness of assumptions used in discounted cash flow models.
+When the assumptions aren’t challenged, the impairment test becomes ticking and bashing.
+The team recalculates the arithmetic and moves on.
+The FRC wants challenge, not clerical verification.

 Inventory findings appeared in 50% of scoped inspections (unchanged from 2023/24).
 Group audit oversight findings rose to 32% (up from 22%), which the FRC flagged as an area requiring further action by firms.
-And provisions including expected credit losses dropped to 46% from 71%.
+Provisions including expected credit losses dropped to 46% from 71%.

 Journals testing findings fell to 19% from 24%.
-Given that ISA 240.33 requires the auditor to test the appropriateness of journal entries, the downward trend is welcome, but the absolute rate suggests firms are still getting this wrong on nearly one in five inspections where it's reviewed.
+Given that ISA 240.33 requires the auditor to test the appropriateness of journal entries, the downward trend is welcome.
+The absolute rate still suggests firms are getting this wrong on nearly one in five inspections where it’s reviewed.

 SoQM inspection results: what the FRC found